Help us improve your experience.

 Users

 Don’t let the label fool you.
 Users does not represent a single user on your network.
 Users are subsets of subnets or indirectly connected subnets.
 Since Networks are "who,” think of Users as a subdivision of that network identity.
 There are often universal rules to treat networks the same.
 For example, for 99% of your traffic, you want sessions to do the same thing.
-But what about when you’re blocking access to a corporate network from a guest network, but you need one specific IP to have printer access?
-This is your use case for Users.
-For those familiar with the Session Smart Routing platform, consider this the child to the parent network “Tenant.”
-Alternatively, Users have a second use case defining indirect prefixes on the network.
+But what about when you’re blocking access to a corporate network from a guest network, and only one IP needs printer access?
+In this situation, add a User.
+For those familiar with the Session Smart Routing platform, compare a User to a Tenant.
+You also might create Users to define indirect prefixes on the network.

 • Users can define granular permissions.
 For example, your LAN segment may need Internet access, but you must restrict it to a particular network device.
 So here, you’d create an access policy around that desktop.